9oelM/async-jobs/README.md

 ```

 ## The 'Vanilla Redux middleware' way
 This method uses vanilla redux middleware without any other dependencies like `redux-thunk`.
-Not so many people will want to use this method, but it is still a good option.
+Not so many people will want to use this method because it is not very much extensible, but it is still a good option.

 First, create `postBookFlightTicketMiddleware`: